Anthony O’Toole works at the intersection of food, culture, tourism and place.

 • Anthony contributes to industry forums, think tanks, festivals, and symposia in Ireland and internationally, engaging in wider conversations around food, culture, hospitality, and tourism.

 He is regularly invited to judge national and international awards, including Blás na hÉireann, Great Taste, Euro-Toques Ireland Young Chef of the Year and the IACP (International Association of Culinary Professionals) Food Writing Awards.
-He also contributes to culinary education and professional development through guest lecturing, judging, industry advisory work and course validation across a range of degree and master programmes with TU Dublin.
+He also contributes to culinary education and professional development through guest lecturing, judging, industry advisory work and course validation across a range of degree and master's programmes with TU Dublin.

 Anthony is also a long-standing advocate for biodiversity and seed sovereignty.
 He supports organisations including Talamh Beo, Irish Seed Savers, Brown Envelope Seeds and the Seed Sovereignty UK & Ireland Programme, and serves on the board of Slow Food Ireland.

-Selected awards and recognition include:
+Awards and recognition include:

 • Food & Tourism Development Excellence Award — Irish Enterprise Awards (2026)